ibm-cloud-architecture/eda-tech-academy/docs/future.md

 ## EDA Community Call

-IBM - Internal: Register in Your Learning for a [community call every Wednesday at 1:00 PM PST](https://ec.yourlearning.ibm.com/w3/enrollment/meeting/10281824) (Webex boyerje).
+IBM - Internal: Register in Your Learning for a [community call every Wednesday at 7:00am PST](https://ec.yourlearning.ibm.com/w3/enrollment/meeting/10281824) (Webex boyerje).
 We will organize the calls in different scope:

 * Week 1 of every month: Beginner sessions for Kafka
 * Week 2 of every month: Bring you own opportunity so we can share trick on how to make it progresses